-Adverse Possession in LA, California
+Adverse Possession in Los Angeles, California

 Only a few attorneys in California have ever actually tried an adverse possession case.
 We are different – we have, and we won.
 Schorr Law’s lead real estate attorney Zachary D. Schorr has successfully tried an adverse possession case in the summer of 2013 and won, acquiring 100% legal and beneficial title to real property in Los Angeles.